Cherreads

 "Edward?"

-Jayden and Milleia straightened, forcing an awkward smile.
+Jayden and Milleia straightened at once, forcing awkward smiles.

-They'd originally planned to share a table with me.
-Right when they finally found an open spot, these three idiots had barged in and shoved them aside.
+They had originally planned to share a table with me.
+Right when they had finally found a free one, these three idiots had barged in and shoved them away.

-"What's your name again?"
-I asked loudly, exaggerating a hand cupped around my ear like I was hard of hearing.
+"What was your name again?"
+I asked, loudly, exaggerating a hand around my ear as if I couldn't hear him.

-"Edward, you were disowned by your father," Teen sneered, masking his nerves.
-"You don't scare anyone anymore with that status."
+"Edward, you were disowned by your father," Teen sneered, trying to sound confident.
+"You don't scare anyone with your status anymore."

 He was sweating.

-My foot slammed into his ankle.
-Before he could even stumble fully, my fist drove up in a tight uppercut under his jaw.
+Before he could fully fall, my fist shot up in a sharp uppercut under his jaw.

 No one reacted in time.